dylants/bookstore/README.md

 #### Overrides

-The seed script provides values for the number of entities to create.
+The seed script to generate fake data provides values for the number of entities to create.
 These can be overridden via the environment variables:

 ```
 SEED_NUM_VENDORS